public-apis/public-apis/README.md

 # Try Public APIs for free
 The Public APIs repository is manually curated by community members like you and folks working at [APILayer](https://apilayer.com/?utm_source=Github&utm_medium=Referral&utm_campaign=Public-apis-repo).
 It includes an extensive list of public APIs from many domains that you can use for your own products.
-Consider it a treasure trove of APIs well-managed by the community over the years.
+Consider it a treasure trove of APIs well-managed by the community over the hyears.

 <br >